 What to do if someone you know needs a conservator or guardian

 If someone you know needs a conservator or guardian, it is important to act fast to preserve your loved-one’s home, health, and financial wellbeing.
 Both a conservatorship and guardianship start with a court filing and notice to interested parties.
-Because conservatorship and guardianships can become unexpectedly contested, we recommend speaking with our conservatorship and guardianship attorneys during a free consultation to learn about your options.
-You can schedule a free consultation here.
+Because conservatorship and guardianships can become unexpectedly contested, we recommend speaking with our conservatorship and guardianship attorneys during a consultation to learn about your options.
+You can schedule a consultation here.

 How it all factors into your Colorado estate plan